 Three boxes are provided for this entry.
 Enter a number (length of time) in the first box.
 Enter the unit of time (i.e., days, months, years) in the second box by clicking on the appropriate unit of time.
 The third box contains a drop down list with the names of various facilities.
 Select the name of the appropriate facility.
-N/A is the default setting for this entry.
+You must specify the place of confinement by entering or selecting Institutional Division or State Jail Division.
+N/A is the default setting for place of confinement.
 Don't forget to change this setting if the court ordered the defendant confined.